-Following the conclusion of each engagement, a formal report detailing the findings and recommendations / action plan will be prepared by the Audit and Risk Management team and issued by the Head of Governance.
+Following the conclusion of each engagement, a formal report detailing the findings and recommendations / action plan will be prepared by the Audit and Risk Management team and issued by the Audit and Risk Manager..

 As part of Internal Audit's Quality Assurance and Improvement Programme, a 4:4:2 timescale is applied when conducting audit work and drafting and finalising audit reports.
 The timescales apply as follows;